haacked/haacked.com/_posts/archived/2006-04-13-FinallyPullingOutAWin.aspx.markdown

 ---
 layout: post
-title: "Finally Pulling Out A Win"
+title: Finally Pulling Out A Win
 date: 2006-04-13 -0800
 comments: true
 disqus_identifier: 12416
 categories: []
+redirect_from: "/archive/2006/04/12/FinallyPullingOutAWin.aspx/"
 ---

 So after a few humiliating losses (in both soccer leagues I play in), we finally have a convincing win last night (5 to 2) in the Olympic league (the more competitive one).
 I even had a goal off of a dangerous cross